sbgn/sbgn/docs/learning_sbgn.md

 ![iNOS](/sbgn/images/learning/inos.png)

+<p>The diagram can be drawn in any way you prefer.
+For example, in PowerPoint, InkScape or Adobe Illustrator.
+For that you can use the availabel <a href="/templates">templates</a>.</p>

-<p>To check that your diagram is correct or to see what went wrong you can use the validation tool of the SBGN-ED editor.</p>
+<p>To designer diagram in a such way so you can generate SBGN-ML file, a dedicated software should be used, for example Newt or SBGN-ED.
+At the end, to check that your diagram is correct or to see what went wrong you can use the validation tool of the SBGN-ED editor.</p>

 ## Tips for creating diagrams in SBGN